 Represents a single part of a multipart builder.
 Multipart builder is the base class of PolygonBuilder or PolylineBuilder.
 A part is made up of a collection of segments making the edge of the multipart.
 Additionally access and modified using the points (vertexes) of segments is available.
 Adjacent segments which share an end point and a start point are connected and the shared vertex is not duplicated when accessing points.
 The mutable part can represent gaps between one end point and an adjacent start.
 However, this is only recommended as a temporary state while modifying a multipart builder, when using GeometryBuilder.toGeometry() the gaps are closed with line segments.

 Represents a single part of a multipart geometry (polygon or polyline).
 A collection of Segment objects that together represent a part in a Multipart geometry.
-You can also access the Point objects that represent the vertices of the geometry (that is, the ends of each segment), using point-based helpers such as Part.getPoint(Long).
+You can also access the Point objects that represent the vertices of the geometry (that is, the ends of each segment), using point-based helpers such as Part.getPoint(Int).

 Represents immutable collection of parts for a polygon or polyline geometry.
 Each part is a collection of segments.
 Polygons and polyline can have multiple disjoint parts.
 Each part is represented by a Part.
 A part is composed of segments representing the edge of the polygon or polyline.